TL;DR

-An online advertising campaign is a must for any marketing team and is the perfect complement to an Inbound Marketing strategy.
+An online advertising campaign is a series of advertisements that use the internet to reach consumers.
+This approach is the perfect complement to an Inbound Marketing strategy.
 Even though marketers use the umbrella term "online advertising," it's important to remember that many formats are available for online advertisers.

 This article will provide an introduction to the most common ad formats available online: